Kotlin/dokka/docs/topics/runners/gradle.md

     }
 }

-// configure partial tasks of all output formats,
+// Configure partial tasks of all output formats.
-// these can have subproject-specific settings tasks.withType(DokkaTaskPartial::class).configureEach {
+// These can have subproject-specific settings. tasks.withType(DokkaTaskPartial::class).configureEach {
     dokkaSourceSets.configureEach {
         includes.from("README.md")